-An extensive exploration campaign is currently ongoing including 60,000 to 70,000 metres of drilling from surface and underground at Fenelon Gold.
+An extensive exploration campaign is currently ongoing including 70,000 to 80,000 metres of drilling from surface and underground at Fenelon Gold.
 This program commenced in late February and will continue for the remainder of 2019.
+Wallbridge currently plans to extend its exploration program with the goal of 100,000 to 120,000 metres of exploration drilling in 2020.

 The success at Fenelon Gold has attracted many investors including gold investor Eric Sprott ("Sprott").
-As of the date of this report, Sprott, and an affiliated company, own approximately 123 million shares of the Company representing approximately 25% on a partially diluted basis.
+As of the date of this report, Sprott, and an affiliated company, own approximately 121 million shares of the Company representing approximately 25% on a partially diluted basis.

 Wallbridge has strengthened its depth of expertise by hiring qualified and experienced mining and geology professionals to facilitate the execution of the Company's 3-year strategic goal of becoming a 60,000 ounce per year gold producer.
-Wallbridge will continue to work towards its 5-year goal of becoming a +100,000 ounce per year gold producer by reviewing other value accretive opportunities.
+Wallbridge will continue to work towards its 5-year goal of becoming a +100,000 ounce per year gold producer.